Build Customer Loyalty With An Apology

 It is events, both negative and positive that are the driving force to building customer loyalty.
 Seek them out and use them.

-Loyalty stems from the quality of your products or service AND very often from how you handle situations in which customer expectations have NOT been met.
+Loyalty stems from the quality of your products or service AND very often from how you handle situations in which customer expectations have NOT been met—which is where apologies come into play.

 Understanding the importance of continually building and improving customer loyalty is crucial to building and maintaining a successful business.
 And one of the easiest ways, and most opportune moments are when negative things happen.

 It goes without saying that business today is highly competitive.
-Given that, it's more important than ever to seek out loyalty building opportunities, especially when things go wrong, and appreciate the added value of prioritizing 'customers' over individual 'sales'.
+It's now more important than ever to seek out loyalty building opportunities, and to appreciate the added value of prioritizing 'customers' over individual 'sales', especially when things go wrong.

-Effective business apologies, when well crafted and handled correctly will help to solidify relationships, enhance a company's reputation, build trust, satisfaction, and is crucial to figuring out how to build customer loyalty in your business.
+Effective business apologies, when well crafted and handled correctly will help to solidify relationships, enhance a company's reputation, build trust, satisfaction, and is crucial to building customer loyalty in your business.

 Can you really afford to ignore failures and avoid apologizing?